theobald-software/theobald-software.github.io/content/_en/yunio/users.md

 progressstate: 5
 ---

-With the user management you can create custom users with credentials to restrict access to the yunIO designer and to yunIO services.
+With the user management you can create custom users with credentials to restrict access to the yunIO Designer and to yunIO services.

 ### Creating Users